-Even though this sophisticated malware is about 30 years old, the number of attacks grew by more than 50 percent last year compared to 2015, according to Carbon Black Inc.
+Even though this sophisticated malware is about 30 years old, the number of attacks grew by more than 50% last year compared to 2015, according to Carbon Black Inc.

-As the name suggests, ransomware takes control of the data in the computer, injects a code (encrypts it) and demands the victim to pay a ransom to regain access to files in his or her computer.
-If the money is not paid in a certain period, the data is lost forever.
+As the name suggests, ransomware takes control of the data in the computer, injects a code (encrypts it) and demands the victim to pay a ransom to regain access to their computer files.

-“Although this ransomware is affecting mostly organizations, individuals are not exempt of being affected as well, so it is important to take some actions to keep your personal data safe,” says Camilo Ruiz, network security analyst at Dupaco Community Credit Union.
+“Although this ransomware affects mostly organizations, individuals are not exempt of being affected as well.
+So, it is important to take some actions to keep your personal data safe,” said Camilo Ruiz, information security manager at Dupaco Community Credit Union.

 The malicious software acts like a virus, spreading and attacking vulnerable computers in three phases:

-- Phase 1: The attacker sends a spam email, and the user clicks on a malicious link.
+- Phase 1: The attacker sends a spam email, and the user clicks a malicious link.